List of reportedly haunted paintings: Man Proposes, God Disposes

 Edwin Landseer's 1864 painting Man Proposes, God Disposes is believed to be haunted, and a bad omen.
 According to urban myth, a student of Royal Holloway college once committed suicide during exams by stabbing a pencil into their eye, writing "The polar bears made me do it" on their exam paper.
 There is, however, no university record of a death in the picture gallery.

 Another legend among students dating back to at least the 1960s is that anyone sitting in front of the painting during an exam will fail it.
 This has led to teachers covering the painting with a Union Jack when student examinations are ongoing.

 Mi Novia

-Legend says this 1890 portrait by Juan Luna, also known as Portrait of a Lady, is of the artist's wife, Paz, who Juan Luna murdered, possibly while working on the portrait, and that Juan was acquitted on grounds of temporary insanity.
+Legend says this undated portrait by Juan Luna, also known as Portrait of a Lady, is of the artist's wife, Paz Pardo de Tavera, who Juan Luna murdered.

 According to the legend, the painting is now possessed by the spirit of Paz, who brings misfortune upon its owners.
 Past owners have died in car crashes, been forced into bankruptcy, and experienced miscarriage, among other reported sorrows.
+During the opening night of a 1987 exhibition at the Metropolitan Museum of Manila, the spotlight bulb over the painting exploded.

-The woman depicted in the painting is believed to be Angela Duche, a French woman who was not in fact murdered by, nor married to, the painter.
+The woman depicted in the painting is believed to be Angela Duche, a favorite model of the painter who was neither married to nor murdered by him.